Have you ever created a CodeCommit repo using CloudFormation?

 Now, we know the basics and we have the template so let’s go and create the stack.

-- Save the template with .yml or .json as per the choice of template and follow below steps.
+- Save the template with .yml or .json as per the choice of template and follow the below steps.

 - Login to AWS Management Console, navigate to CloudFormation and click on Create stack